ATV Offroad Fury: Reception

-ATV Offroad Fury received "generally positive" reviews, according to review aggregator Metacritic.
-Jeff Lundgren of Next Generation said that "the game sports brilliant graphics, a (mostly) rock-solid framerate, intense tracks, a plethora of options, and excellent control".
+ATV Offroad Fury received "favorable" reviews according to the review aggregation website Metacritic.
+Jeff Lundrigan of NextGen said that "the game sports brilliant graphics, a (mostly) rock-solid framerate, intense tracks, a plethora of options, and excellent control."
+Air Hendrix of GamePro said that the game "will reward offroad racing fans with gameplay and challenges that definitely suit their interests.
+If that's not you, though, you should probably rent Fury to see if it's a ride you'll enjoy."

-By July 2006, the game had sold 1.7 million copies and earned $49 million in the United States.
-Next Generation ranked it as the 20th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
-Combined sales of ATV Offroad console games released in the 2000s reached 4.5 million units in the United States by July 2006.
+By July 2006, the game had sold 1.7 million units and earned $49 million in the U.S. NextGen ranked it as the 20th highest-selling game launched for the PlayStation 2, Xbox or GameCube between February 2001 and July 2006 in that country.
+Combined sales of ATV Offroad console games released in the 2000s reached 4.5 million units in the U.S. by July 2006.